sebukoleth/JavaCAGen/README.md

 ## Server certs

 The certificate will contain a list of DNS names and/or IP addresses from the command line flags.
 The key and certificate are placed in a new directory whose name is chosen as the first domain name from the certificate, or the first IP address if no domain names are present.
-It will not overwrite existing keys or certificates.

 ---